 When people from outside your organization have joined a document, you'll see a little badge next in your document's title bar indicating as much:

-A little more about Link sharing with external users
+A little more about sharing links with external users

 If you allow edit access for people coming in through the URL: